living-atlases/generator-living-atlas-web/README.md

 # Living Atlas Ansible Web Generator

+*Work in progress*

 This is a web interface for our yeoman [Living Atlas generator](https://github.com/living-atlases/generator-living-atlas).
 Tries to facilitate even more the initial deployment of a LA portal.

 [Demo site](https://generator.l-a.site).